AllStarLink/ASL3-Manual/docs/adv-topics/tailmessage.md

+# Tail Messages
+Tail messages are short voice files that are periodically played when a user un-keys (at the "tail" of their transmission).
+Tail messages can be "squashed" if a user keys up over them.
+There are two methods that can be configured to setup the playing of tail messages, as shown below.

+## Standard Tail Message Configuration

-### tailmessagelist=
+### tailmessagelist
-This option allows a comma-separated list of audio files to be specified for the tail message function.
+Found in `rpt.conf`, this option allows a comma-separated list of audio files to be specified for the tail message function.
 The tail messages will *rotate* from one to the next until the end of the list is reached, at which point the first message in the list will be selected.
 If no absolute path name is specified, the directory `/usr/share/asterisk/sounds/en` will be searched for the sound file.
+If `sounds_search_custom_dir = yes` in the `asterisk.conf` file, `/usr/share/asterisk/sounds/custom` will also be searched.
 The file extension should be omitted.

 Sample:

 ```
 tailmessagelist = welcome,clubmeeting,wx  ; rotate 3 tail messages
 ```

+## Alternate Tail Message Configuration

-Alternately, an extension `TAIL` can be added to the `extensions.conf` file under the default context `[telemetry]` or a the context defined in [telemtry](#telemetry)`  .
+An extension `TAIL` can be added to the `extensions.conf` file under the context `[telemetry]` or a the context defined in [telemetry](#telemetry) parameter found in `rpt.conf`.
 This allows full control of messages via the dialplan.

+> [!NOTE]<br>
-NOTE: If the `TAIL` extension exists, values in [tailmessagelist](#tailmessagelist) are ignored.
+>If the `TAIL` extension exists, [tailmessagelist](#tailmessagelist) can be commented out and values in [tailmessagelist](#tailmessagelist) are ignored.

+> [!NOTE]<br>
+>[globals] context and global variables are required to "remember" values across dialplan executions.

-Sample #1 - perform same rotating message list
+Sample #1 - perform same rotating message list as "standard"
 ```
 [globals]
-TAILNUMFILES=2 ; set number of & separated files
+TAILNUMFILES=3                      ; set number of & separated files
-TAILFILES=tailmsg&tailmsg2 ; add & separated tail files to play.
+TAILFILES=welcome&clubmeeting&wx    ; add & separated tail files to play.
 TAILFILEINDEX=0

 [telemetry]